timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-13.md

 This area is held by H'slaat's forces.
 One troglodyte guards the cave.
 A character can sneak past the guard with a successful DC 12 Dexterity (Stealth) check.

 The cave floor is strewn with gnawed bones-the remains of dead dwarves and drow.
 A circular pit, nine feet deep, holds six captives - two drow and four shield dwarf commoner.
 These unfortunates were separated from larger groups (see "Random Encounters" earlier in this chapter) and captured by the troglodytes.
 Every couple of days, one of them is eaten by the tribe.
-The captives are filthy and weak; each has four levels of <fetch-data type="condition">exhaustion</fetch-data> and 1 hit point remaining.
+The captives are filthy and weak; each has four levels of <wc-fetch type="condition">exhaustion</wc-fetch> and 1 hit point remaining.
 Any of the captives can explain the nature of the conflict between H'slaat and S'slaar.
 If freed, the drow immediately flee into the Underdark, but the dwarves offer to join the expeditionary force if the adventurers liberate them.
 The drow are male members of House Melarn and are named Rinil and Xol.
 The shield dwarves hail from the Silver Marches and are named Dauthorn Brightmantle (male), Traldak Xornbane (male), Zulia Stonewhisper (female), and Hargritt Hammerhome (female).

 Rubble is piled up along the south wall of the cavern, concealing a hidden passageway to **area 1**.
 Anyone with a passive Wisdom (Perception) score of 15 or higher notices the passage.
 Anyone actively searching the rubble must succeed on a DC 10 Wisdom (Perception) check to find it.

 #### Treasure

 Within the cave, four zurkhwood boxes hold a 50-foot length of spider-silk rope, four flasks of oil, twenty pounds of rancid food, a pile of moldy blankets, six maces and sixteen javelins (all battered but usable), four casks of unspoiled wine worth 10 gp each, and a locked tribute chest.
-It takes a successful DC 15 Dexterity check using thieves' tools to open the chest, which contains 180 gp (minted in Menzoberranzan and Gracklstugh), three gems each worth 50 gp each, a <fetch-data type="item">potion of gaseous form</fetch-data>, and a +1 dagger with silvery, weblike filigree worked into the hilt.
+It takes a successful DC 15 Dexterity check using thieves' tools to open the chest, which contains 180 gp (minted in Menzoberranzan and Gracklstugh), three gems each worth 50 gp each, a <wc-fetch type="item">potion of gaseous form</wc-fetch>, and a +1 dagger with silvery, weblike filigree worked into the hilt.
 The dagger is of drow manufacture.
 The crude litters that the troglodytes use to bear these goods are propped up against the cave wall.

 ### 6. Steam Vent